You’ll earn this dinner

 The main reason I hunt chukars is for the challenge, but best of all, they taste fantastic!

 If you’re interested in the thrill of a chukar partridge hunt and you’d like to learn more, see DWR’s website for tips.
-The season doesn’t end until Feb.
-15, 2014, and chukar numbers in Utah are climbing, so you’ve got plenty of opportunities to get out there!
+You’ve got plenty of opportunities to get out there!